letsencrypt/website/docs/expiration-emails.md

 consider a certificate to be renewed if there is a newer certificate with the exact same set of names, regardless of which account created it.
 If you've issued a new certificate that adds or removes a name relative to your old certificate, you will get expiration email about your old certificate.
-This is fine.
-If you check the certificate currently running on your website, and it shows the correct date, you are fine.
+If you check the certificate currently running on your website, and it shows the correct date, no further action is needed.

 # Unsubscribing